PollenCode/rgb-navigation/docs/Api.md

 ### `POST /api/effect/:id/build?upload=true`

 Uploads effect with id to the led controller.
+This will automatically disable the effect carrousel.

 -   Replace `:id` with the effect id you wish to upload.